Canned TunaVSCooked Halibut (Atlantic)

 Cooked Halibut (Atlantic)

-When comparing Canned Tuna and Cooked Halibut (Atlantic), there are notable nutritional differences that can influence your dietary choices.
-Canned Tuna contains 1.1g more protein per 100g serving, representing a 5% difference in protein content.
-With 23.6g of protein, Canned Tuna is the superior choice for those prioritizing protein intake.
+Canned Tuna has 1.1g more protein per 100g than Cooked Halibut (Atlantic) — 23.6g vs 22.5g per 100g (USDA).
 For those watching their calorie intake, Cooked Halibut (Atlantic) offers only 111 calories per 100g compared to 128 calories in Canned Tuna.
 Both options provide complete protein, containing all essential amino acids needed for muscle synthesis and recovery.
 In terms of protein efficiency (protein per calorie), Cooked Halibut (Atlantic) delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery